Namibia Statistics Agency

-The Namibia Statistics Agency (NSA), formerly the Central Bureau of Statistics (CBS), is the national statistical authority of Namibia, which is located in the capital Windhoek.
+The Namibia Statistics Agency (NSA), formerly the Central Bureau of Statistics (CBS), is the national statistical authority of Namibia.
+It is an agency of the Namibian government, and headquartered in the capital Windhoek.

 History

-Before Namibian Independence in 1990, there was no stand-alone statistical authority.
+Before Namibian independence in 1990, there was no stand-alone statistical authority.
 Statistical data was managed through a department of the South African Statistical Services.
 After independence, the Central Statistical Office was launched as a division of the National Planning Commission.
 It was later renamed the Central Bureau of Statistics.

-In 2011, the Namibia Statistics Agency was formalised on the basis of the Statistics Act, 20 (Act No 9 of 2011) after it had already existed for several years.
-It reports to the National Planning Commission (NPC).
+In 2011, the Namibia Statistics Agency was formalised on the basis of the Statistics Act, 20 (Act No 9 of 2011).
+It started operating in 2012.

 Legal Basis

 The statistical authority until 2011 operated on the basis of the Statistics Act, No 66 of 1976.
-A new Statistics Bill was discussed by the national assembly during 2010 to 2011, including the formation of an entirely independent Namibia Statistics Agency.
+A new Statistics Bill was discussed by the National Assembly during 2010 to 2011, including the formation of an entirely independent Namibia Statistics Agency.
 With the endorsement of the Statistics Act, 2011 (Act No 9 of 2011) this was implemented.

 Mandate and Organisation

 The main responsibility of NSA are the preparation, publication and dissemination of objective, relevant, comparable, trustworthy, timely and easy to access official statistics in all areas of national interest.
 In addition, NSA coordinates the creation of official datasets, ensuring compliance with defined quality criteria.

-NSA is headed by the Statistician General, currently Alex Shimuafeni.
+NSA is headed by the statistician-general.
+The founding statistician general was John Steytler who served from 2012 to January 2015.
+He was succeeded in April 2016 by Alex Shimuafeni.